Cold? What Cold? Boating in a Winter Wonderland

 What is hypothermia?
 In a nutshell, it's when the body gets too cold and begins to shut down completely.

-And no, a flask of Jack Daniels does not warm you up.
+And no, a flask of Jack Daniels in your cup holder does not warm you up.
 Instead, alcohol drives blood into your extremities, which is where you don't need it to be.
 You need that blood in your core to keep your organs warm.

 Wet + Wind = Quick Death